HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Express Your Emotions And Feelings In Music!

-Many of you are wanting to compose your own music, whether to express your emotions and deep feelings or to create a unique music, to communicate it to your relatives or to broadcast it larger.
+Many of you are willing to compose your own music, whether to express your emotions and deep feelings or to create a unique music, to communicate it to your relatives or to broadcast it.

 Composing an original and personal music is both an art and a technique.
 The "classical" method suggests you to learn music theory, harmony, counterpoint, fugue and composition.
-Others ones just advise you to "go for it" and compose.
-But some musicians (and sometimes well known composers!) do not know these music theories, but compose by pure inspiration and by their instrumental skills acquired by experience.
+Other ones just advise you to "go for it" and compose.
+But some musicians (and sometimes well known composers!) do not know these music theories, and compose by pure inspiration and by their instrumental skills acquired by experience.

 Where are you in this field?
-What kind of difficulties do you meet?
+What kind of difficulties do you have?
 How can you improve the situation?

 If you are a beginner, whatever knowledge you have about music theory, there is at least one thing that you possess if you are interested in music composition: the ability to differentiate between what you like and don't like in music.
 You will argue that this is totally arbitrary.
 Yes, it is!
 Musical taste is indeed arbitrary!
 This is why there are so many styles of music.
 Every person is not expected to like every style.
 We have preferences, we are free to like or dislike any music style.

-If you are an experienced composer, you can gradually and with good keys or tool accelerate the selection processes and to produce more music whereas you concentrate on originality.
+If you are an experienced composer, you can gradually and with good keys or tools speed up the composition process and to produce more music whereas you concentrate on originality.

-If you are a beginner, be conscious that you are able to differentiate between what you like and don't like in music.
+If you are a beginner, be aware that you are able to differentiate between what you like and don't like in music.
 The most obvious proof of it is that you like most of the CDs and music you listen to, because you select them yourself.
-On the other hand, you don't listen or buy music that you dislike.
+On the other hand, you don't listen or buy music that you don't like.

 You can cultivate this ability without restriction, because it is the key to music composition: your power of choice.
 Starting from this ability, let us see what we can get out of it to compose music...